How to Prepare Stuffed Pork Chops

 - If using anything with alcohol, be careful.
 I like to remove the pan from the heat to prevent the alcohol from igniting.
 Not a problem if you are using chicken stock or a fruit juice.

-- After deglazing the pan, return the chops to the pan and place in the oven until the pork chops reach your desired internal temperature.
-If you cook it medium-well, pork's ideal temperature, you are looking for a temperature of about 155º F to 165º F which means you should remove it from the oven at 150º F to 155ºF since the meat will continue to cook as it rests.
+- After deglazing the pan, return the chops to the pan and place them in the oven until the pork chops reach your desired internal temperature.
+If you cook it medium-well, pork's ideal temperature, you are looking for a temperature of about 155º F to 165º F, which means you should remove it from the oven at 150º F to 155ºF since the meat will continue to cook as it rests.

 - How long this takes really depends on your oven but I think I cooked them for about 10 to 15 minutes.